SlimeVR/SlimeVR-Docs-Site/server-setup/setting-reset-bindings.md

 A fast reset is used to clear drift, and only resets the axis along which drift occurs.
 Now that you know what a reset is, let's set up a fast way to trigger these resets!

-# Which reset type to use?
+# Which Reset Type to Use?
 The type of reset is completely dependent on your position or circumstances.

 ## Reset: